ssleal10/ACO_CVProject/README.md

 To evaluate results (get precision and recall) obtained in demo:

 1. Run "python3 test.py"
+*if ran before demo.py: evaluates the results obtained in the validation dataset (gets precision and recall). if ran after demo.py: evaluates the results obtained in the demo images(gets precision and recall)*

 The script PR_curve.py depicts the precision-recall curve presentend in the paper obtained using several confidence thresholds for a specific model.
 In there precision and recall are the ones obtained for non domain translated model.